 Spend a day with a picnic lunch on top of the world at the Dorrigo National Park.
 A 45 minute drive from Riverside National Park, the Gondwana Rainforest is a sight not to be missed.
 Although some walks are not wheelchair accessible, there is the breath-taking Skywalk Lookout, and Walk with the Birds Boardwalk that certainly make it worth the trip.
 In Dorrigo, visit the upgraded Danger Falls viewing platform.

-All apartments are fully self contained and possess a spacious open plan lounge and kitchen with tiled walkways to make manoeuvring throughout the apartment a breeze.
-All ground floor apartments have large opening crimsafe screen doors that lead out to the patio, outdoor dining area.
-All Apartments offer internal laundries with front load washers and dryers and can accommodate up to six guests at no additional charge.
+All apartments are fully self-contained and possess a spacious open-plan lounge and kitchen with tiled walkways to make maneuvering throughout the apartment a breeze.
+All ground floor apartments have large opening crimsafe screen doors that lead out to the patio outdoor dining area.
+All apartments offer internal laundries with front-load washers and dryers and can accommodate up to six guests at no additional charge.

 Seaside Holiday Resort in Port Stephen's Fingal bay is a family favourite, and located directly across from the picturesque crescent shaped beach, foreshore playground, Surf Lifesaving Club, Longboat Cafe and Saltwater Restaurant.
 The town of Fingal Bay is a hidden gem tucked within the Tomaree National Park with its spectacular views and coastal scenery.
 Close to Newcastle, Central Coast, the Hunter Valley, and only two and a half hours from Sydney, Fingal Bay is a great destination for a weekend away, or family long stay.

 The calm protected waters of the bay provide the ideal ocean swimming for the whole family.
-Across from Seaside Holiday Resort, the Surf Life Saving Club has beach wheelchairs for use, and Mobi-Mat that extends to the high tide level.
+Across from Seaside Holiday Resort, the Surf Life Saving Club has beach wheelchairs for use and there is a Mobi-Mat that extends to the high tide level.
 There is also a section of Mobi-Mat extending to the north for those just wanting to dip their toes in the sand.

 There is a wide concrete shared path through Fingal Bay, linking to paths to the local shops, that travels along the foreshore past the Surf Life Saving Club and Longboat Cafe and all the way to the outskirts of Shoal Bay.
 There are lots more sections of shared path throughout Port Stephens, including along the Nelson Bay foreshore.
 Check here to access the shared path maps.

-This attraction is a must see for Port Stephens visitors.
-Located in Nelson Bay, the lookout boosts panoramic views of Nelson Bay, Port Stephens' iconic islands of the coast, Tea Gardens to the north, mountains to the west, and the city of Newcastle to the south.
+This attraction is a must-see for Port Stephens visitors.
+Located in Nelson Bay, the lookout boasts panoramic views of Nelson Bay, Port Stephens' iconic islands of the coast, Tea Gardens to the north, mountains to the west, and the city of Newcastle to the south.
 The best thing, the lookout is only a short walk from the car park and is wheelchair accessible!

-All apartments posses a spacious open plan lounge, kitchen and dining, with plenty of space to move around.
-Entrance is via glass sliding doors at the front of each apartment, with some featuring a small step.
+All apartments possess a spacious open-plan lounge, kitchen, and dining, with plenty of space to move around.
+The entrance is via glass sliding doors at the front of each apartment, with some featuring a small step.
 The bathrooms are large and modern.

 All apartments can accommodate up to six guests at no additional charge.

 The enclosed pool area features four gates and flat surfaces surrounding.
-There are two pools, the main and shallow toddler pool.
+There are two pools, the main, and shallow toddler pool.
 To enter the main pool, there are two large steps with handrail supports at the shallow end.
-On request, our friendly reception staff are happy to assist with entering and exiting the pool, or set up our Dolphin mobility chair lift when needed.
+On request, our friendly reception staff are happy to assist with entering and exiting the pool or set up our mobility chair lift when needed.

 Haven Holiday Resort is the perfect nature escape for both weekend adventurers or those seeking the peace and quiet.
 This private oasis is nestled within the most easterly point of the Conjola National Park on the inlet that links St Georges Basin to the Pacific Ocean, and separating Sussex Inlet from the pristine Booderee National Park in Jervis Bay Territory.
 Close to the pristine white sand beaches of Jervis Bay, historic picturesque towns, and with a tonne of water adventures to be had at your doorstep, there is no shortage of activities and sights to be seen while holidaying at Haven.

 You have probably heard of Hyams Beach, with its reputation for its squeaky, crystal white sands.
-Greenfield Beach next to Hyams is probably a little more accessible and less crowded with picnic area and bridge access to the sand with accessible picnic bench.
-The walk from Huskisson to Vincentia is accessible and passes several white sand beaches, parks, and waterfront cafes and bars on the way.
+Greenfield Beach next to Hyams is probably a little more accessible and less crowded with a picnic area and bridge access to the sand with an accessible picnic bench.
+The walk from Huskisson to Vincentia is accessible and passes several white-sand beaches, parks, and waterfront cafes and bars on the way.

-Ten of the 14 two bedroom units are located on the ground floor with an additional two that can accommodate wheelchairs.
-All units posses a spacious open plan lounge, kitchen and dining, with plenty of space to move around.
+Ten of the 14 two-bedroom units are located on the ground floor with an additional two that can accommodate wheelchairs.
+All units possess a spacious open-plan lounge, kitchen, and dining, with plenty of space to move around.
 The bathrooms are large and have been updated.
-All units, villa and executive residence accommodate up to six guests at no additional charge.
+All units, villas, and the executive residence accommodate up to six guests at no additional charge.